hellohien/a-list/README.md

 # a-list

 A <b>Linked List</b> is a linear data structure in which each element points to the next element.
-Unlike array, linked list elements are not indexed, therefore in order to get to the last element, you have to start with the head and work your way through.
+Unlike array, linked list elements are not indexed, therefore in order to get to the last element of a list, you have to start with the head and work your way through.

 ![alt text](https://www.educative.io/api/edpresso/shot/5077575695073280/image/5192456339456000)